 Due to insufficient data, there were no transitions to higher World Health Organization motor development milestones such as crawling, standing, or walking with/without support.
-All patients stayed in the "sitting" state through the model in our base-case analysis.
-We applied a transition to "not sitting" in a scenario analysis to model disease progression.
-Details on mortality and transitions to "not sitting" in the scenario analysis can be found in Supplement Sections E2 and E5.
+All patients started in the "sitting" health state and may progress to "not sitting" over time and eventually "death".